OdedYanovich/Tinkering/obsidian docs/reasoning.md

 Allowing for sequences of different length will make things complicated.
 # no-music
 A few sound effects might meet the needs of the entire game
+# incentive
+The core mechanics incentivising behaviour with Hp.
+# foresight
+An opportunity to decide how to react to information will be given before the option to make the action.